-To illustrate the limitations of standard HLS approaches, consider the code in Figure 1a.
-In this loop there is a control flow decision (if) which depends on the actual data being read from arrays a [] and b [].
-The operation which might take place in a specific iteration (s = s + d) introduces a dependency between iterations and delays the next iteration whenever the condition is true.
-When pipelining this loop, a typical HLS tool needs to create a static schedule-that is, a conservative execution plan for the various operations in the loop which is valid in every possible case.
-Such a schedule is shown in Figure 1b: in this example, the condition is true only for the second and third iteration but "space" is reserved in the schedule as if the condition were true everywhere.
-An alternative could be to avoid pipelining the loop and creating a sequential finite-state machine.
-The result could be the schedule in Figure 1c, where indeed cycles are spent for the addition only when needed; however, the decision of not pipelining the loop has removed one of the foremost potentials
+To illustrate the limitations of standard HLS approaches, consider the code in Fig. 1(a).
+In this loop, there is a control flow decision (if), which depends on the actual data being read from arrays a [] and b[].
+The operation that might take place in a specific iteration (s = s + d) introduces a dependency between iterations and delays the next iteration whenever the condition is true.
+When pipelining this loop, a typical HLS tool needs to create a static schedule-that is, a conservative execution plan for the various operations in the loop, which is valid in every possible case.
+Such a schedule